 A move to Montréal with his wife Françoise, followed by time in Ottawa resurrected the artist's interest in eastern landscape and provided firm contacts and gallery representation in both cities.
 He has settled in Winnipeg after several other cross Canada trips and focuses primarily on the figure.
 He has painted the Chief Justice of the Supreme Court of Canada Beverley McLachlin; James A Coutts; Peter Pocklington; Maureen McTeer; Margaret Atwood; Barker Fairley, Joseph Plaskett, Dorothy Knowles, Illingworth Kerr, Joane Cardinal-Schubert, among others.
 Although he is a trained photographer, he rarely uses photographs as the basis for his art, even the portraits, insisting upon working totally from life.
 RFM has completed several commissioned train paintings for the CPR, ALSTOM, RailPower, and the Central Western Railway.
 In 1998, the Library and Archives Canada acquired 30 years of Journals, writings and Papers of RFM, dating back to the late 1950's.
 Now known in perpetuity as the RFM McInnis Fonds 1957 to 1999.
 At the time important sketch books were also acquired.
 He has exhibited internationaly and his paintings are in many important public, corporate and private collections.
 In 2009 a painting was chosen for inclusion into the Legacy Collection of the Beaverbrook Art Gallery, Fredericton, NB.
-A significant series of his work - The Demise of Seventeenth Avenue - which includes 13 panels of 60 figures from the 1980's art scene in Calgary by RFM McInnis has been acquired by the Glenbow Gallery in Calgary where it will be shown in 2016..
+A significant series of his work - The Demise of Seventeenth Avenue - which includes 13 panels of 60 figures from the 1980's art scene in Calgary by RFM McInnis was acquired by the Glenbow Gallery in Calgary where it was shown in 2016.